What led you to the work that you do today?

 We have a very exciting program which promotes the role of students to advocate for international social justice in their schools and beyond.
 We give support to students so that they become responsible for awareness-raising in their own schools.
 We aim to give the responsibility to students, not just to teachers!
-150 schools in Spain are now involved with this program, and we have a very close relationship with these schools.
+One hundred and fifty schools in Spain are now involved with this program, and we have a very close relationship with these schools.

 Entreculturas also has a volunteering program which promotes volunteering here in Spain, but also offers international volunteering experience.
 We see this as another way of changing values.
 And we don't just want to change values;t we also want to encourage advocacy so public institutions deal better with international issues.
 We want to push Spanish institutions to take this dimension of international justice far more seriously.

-Next week, Zapatero, the Spanish President, will, hopefully, meet in Madrid with a delegation of 20 to 25 of these students from different cities of Spain.
+Next week, Zapatero, the Spanish president, will, hopefully, meet in Madrid with a delegation of 20 to 25 of these students from different cities of Spain.
 Last October we had a meeting with President Zapatero, and he promised as follow up to hold this meeting.
-We have been in continual contact since then with the President's staff members, who have shown considerable interest in our work.
-When they meet with the President, the students will present proposals and appeals about international development and the right to education; the President will respond and, we hope, recommit to the Millennium Development Goals, especially surrounding education.
-Hopefully he will repeat Spain’s commitment to reach the level of GDP support for development of 0.7% quickly.
+We have been in continual contact since then with the president's staff members, who have shown considerable interest in our work.
+When they meet with the president, the students will present proposals and appeals about international development and the right to education; the president will respond and, we hope, recommit to the Millennium Development Goals, especially surrounding education.
+Hopefully he will repeat Spain’s commitment to reach the level of GDP support for development of 0.7 percent quickly.
 Of the Spanish government’s aid to education, we are asking that at least eight percent go towards basic education; there is now an agreement to that end in our National Congress.

 We work with two other NGOs on education: Action Aid (a British NGO which is one of the two or three biggest in Spain, called "Ayuda y Accion" in Spanish), and Educaccion sin Fronteras (which is based in Barcelona).
 We are leading this Spanish coalition, which is part of an international coalition, because we always try to go about our advocacy through promoting networks and cooperation.